fenago/katacoda-scenarios/azure-functions/azure-functions-powershell/steps/6/text.md

 #### Protip:
-If you have powershell.
+If you have powershell available.
 You can test the function using following command.

 `Invoke-RestMethod -Method Get -Uri http://localhost:7071/api/HttpTrigger?name=PowerShell`